twmitchel/FieldConv/README.md

 Afterwards, run the `correspondence.ipynb` notebook in the root directory. ([Original dataset](http://faust.is.tue.mpg.de/) | [Remeshed](https://github.com/LIX-shape-analysis/GeomFmaps))

 #### Feature Matching
-We have contacted the authors of the [Isometric and Non-Isometric Shape Correspondence Benchmark dataset](https://shrec19.cs.cf.ac.uk/) [5] and they plan to make the ground truth correspondences publicly available.
-We will provide instructions on how to organize and pre-process the dataset so our experiments can be replicated.
+The authors of the [Isometric and Non-Isometric Shape Correspondence Benchmark dataset](https://shrec19.cs.cf.ac.uk/) [5] have recently made the ground-truth correspondences publicly available.
+We will provide instructions on how to organize and pre-process the dataset to replicate our experiments in the future.

 #### References
 <small>[1] Zhouhui Lian et al. 2011.
 SHREC ’11 Track: Shape